 - D: Reuse, recovery and/or recycling potentials, expressed as net impacts and benefits

 Different life cycle stages are either mandatory or optional for a different scope of LCA.
-In product level, EPDs only Modules A1 to A3 are mandatory under EN 15804, while all other phases are optional.
+In product level assessments only modules A1 to A3 are mandatory under EN 15804+A1, while all other phases are optional.
+This will change with EN 15804+A2 where A1-A3 and C1-C4 will become mandatory for most products.
 In building level calculations (for instance according to EN 15978) the idea is to take into account all the meaningful impacts over the lifetime of the building.
 However, different certifications and calculation systems may limit the modules calculated.

 There is also an additional module (Module D), which can be included in the scope of the assessment.
 Module D allows supplementary information beyond the building lifecycle to be considered.
 For construction products, this means that the benefits and burdens of disposal after demolition can be taken into account.
 The use of Module D is consistent with a cradle-to-cradle approach.